caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 — Oh yeah, i did.
 Had a few troubles with that damn bird.

 I put right hand into the inner pocket of my jacket and after a bit of search took a piece of paper out of it that looked like an old school shop cheque.
+A few pencil marks were made on top of it.
+I took extra effort to make them readable, so instead of my usual free-flowing cursive it contained a bad parody of regular typed script.

-— "????", — i said, — original edition, of course.
+— Inferno, nineteen one-fifteen, — i pronounced missing part of the message.

 Blue took the paper and inspected it curiously.

-— Interesting way of doing business you have indeed, — he said, pocketing the precious thing, — Do you always use such rare ones?
+— Interesting way of doing business you have indeed, — he said, pocketing the precious thing, — Do you always use such old ones?

-— At the very least i use those whose authors had been dead for at least seventy years.
+— I only use those whose authors had been dead for at least seventy years.

 — The rumors about your humor were certainly unexaggerated.